coreos/docs/enterprise-registry/configure-machines/index.md

 ExecStop=-/usr/bin/docker stop hello-world
 ```

-Without setting the working directory, docker will not be able to discover the .dockercfg file and will not have the credentials to pull private images.
+If the working directory is not set, docker will not be able to discover the .dockercfg file and will not have the credentials to pull private images.